GCP Deployment

 - GCP project with billing enabled

-- Basic knowledge of GCP, Docker, and Docker Compose
+- Basic knowledge of Docker and Docker Compose

 Step 1: Create a Compute Engine VM Instance